 Cinema and gambling go together.
 Even those not betting at drag races or Reno craps tables have no problem cathartically sharing in lucky streaks of others; we get lost in the thick of the action, our mood rising and falling with the stacks of chips at our hero's side.
 And filmmakers are nothing if not gamblers themselves: moving fast and loose with huge wads of other people's cash, tangling with the odds, and making choices moment-by-moment that can make or break the bank.
 One huge hit and they're flush, one bomb and they're on the skids.

 TWO-LANE eventually resolved its music issues and is now on an awesome Criterion two-disc set, decades after failing to get theatrically released in time to ride the slipstream of EASY RIDER or its predecessor THE WILD ANGELS or to overcome the hipster suspicion raised by the April 1971 Esquire cover (left), which proclaimed TWO-LANE their Movie of the Year before it was even released.
-Nothing turns off the countercultural cineaste like some tony bourgeois-slanted pop culture Rolex-selling semi-pornographic rag like Esquire announcing which film will define your generation before you even see a poster for it.
+Nothing turns off the countercultural cineaste like some petit-bourgeois, Rolex-hawking, semi-pornographic rag like Esquire announcing which film will define your generation before you've even heard about it.

 One of the more artsily respectable ('cuzza subtitles) of these "flurry of activity" subtext-melting precedents for all this is the Rome stock exchange in L'ECLISSE (1962, above and so below).
 You can argue Antonioni is criticizing capitalist greed in these scenes, and you'd be right, but that's a pretty simplistic analysis.
 He's really in awe, marveling at the way idle humans can find something to get passionate about, their spirits rising and falling over literally nothing--for no one passes any actual money around in these stock market scenes (as opposed to LANE and SPLIT).
 They just shout numbers: "20,000 Finsider at 20!" and write things down on pads.
-The effect is something anyone who's been in a foreign country and not known the language can understand and perhaps that's why subtitles make crass French movies "seem" artsy while a film in English about gamblers or drag racers "seems" trashy no matter how existentially acute it is-- and when either contradicts our expectations, we rear back like spooked horses.
+The effect is something anyone who's been in a foreign country and not known the language can understand and perhaps that's why subtitles make crass French movies "seem" artsy while the same film in English "seems" trashy, no matter how existentially acute it is.
+When either contradicts our expectations, we rear back like spooked horses.
 A common currency breeds resentment, but a special private language shared only by your fellow degenerates creates a special nook.
 There's no race, age, class or gender distinctions, only who's got the cash to back up their hunches.
-And paying up without bitterness when you lose helps ensure you win next time, because karma isn't abstract in these worlds -- lucky streaks are recognized as they cohere within the time-space continuum -- and gamblers shape their lives like ascetic monks in total service to the Goddess of Chance.
+And paying up on your losing bets without bitterness helps ensure you win next time, because karma isn't abstract in these worlds.
+Lucky streaks are recognized as they cohere within the time-space continuum -- and gamblers shape their lives like ascetic monks in total service to the Goddess of Chance.

-But Taylor and Wilson don't really drink, it would slow them down.
+But Taylor and Wilson don't really drink.
+It would slow them down and they got to keep moving.
 Even the girl they hook up with can't seem to find a way to get them to notice her.
 And again, if you're in or were ever in even a moderately successful band you know this feeling, because you and your bandmates need a certain open channel ESP onstage to be any good.
 When that's obtained you become closer than a family, a true band of brothers.
 The only thing similar I've seen is in Sam Fuller war movies, the way the men fall all over each other, tap each other's helmet in the third eye area like an on-the-prod benediction.

 By comparison, Warren Oates' GTO-driver is hopelessly insecure, alone with no purpose or destination, other than living his dream of owning and driving a GTO and never looking back (this being the day when gas was under $1 a gallon).
 He alone listens to music.
 His challenging Wilson and Taylor in a race is apparently for friendship rather than monetary interests, but of course neither team can admit that.
 Oates' idea of taking "the girl" and driving somewhere like "Chicago or New York" is the plan by which all his dreams will come true.
-He's old enough to know though that he wouldn't know what to do there except drive away.
+He's old enough to know that, if he ever went there, he wouldn't know except leave again.
 It's the "We're retired in Florida now, Mister" dream of EASY RIDER, but she's not buying it, just as Captain America didn't--and neither, once the dust of his bullshit settles, is Oates himself.
 He cycles through outmoded braggart personae like a man searching his pockets in progressive desperation at the toll booth.

 Some movies can portend to be about everything cosmic and cool, but are really about the director's narcissistic insecurity, like Woody Allen's.
 Monte Hellman's are the reverse: they're about the masculine psyche finding a way to calibrate itself (once all the illusion escape plans are exhausted) via some spiritual discipline -- Zen and the Art of the Chevrolet, and at their core these boys reveal a transcendental quietude worthy of Ozu or Bresson.
 And much as I love EASY RIDER, you can see the difference as clear as night and day between the judgmental redneck bashing of Hopper's film and the way Wilson quietly changes his license plate when driving through the Deep South because he doesn't feel "safe," letting you infer deep suspicion towards out-of-staters, but sparing us any actual redneck violence, sleazy sheriffs or other cliches.